History & Moving Forward: Public Engagement

 • 2020-2021: Senator Allen and Assemblymember Bloom toured Potrero Canyon Park as it was under construction, returned to Sacramento and secured $11 million in State funding for construction of the bridge.
 This was announced in the Palisadian Post, Circling the News, in the Pacific Palisades Community Council public meetings and appeared in an email sent to area constituents by the office of Mayor Eric Garcetti.

 If you have made it this far, we congratulate you on your fortitude.
-Since the bridge was funded, the matter of the bridge, whether there should be a bridge, whether there has been proper notice about the plan for a bridge, what the bridge's design and purpose should be, and commentary on whether the park should even exist has been discussed at great length particularly by residents and owners of homes surrounding the park in regularly noticed and special meetings of the Pacific Palisades Community Council.
-Discussions included the realization that city agencies are now advising the entire community that in the event of a wildfire, it would be best if they prepare to "shelter in place" whereas the Beach Access Bridge might serve the entire community (as access to the ocean recently saved a number of lives during the tragic fires in Maui).
+Since the bridge was funded, the matter of the bridge, whether there should be a bridge, whether there has been proper notice about the plan for a bridge, what the bridge's design and purpose should be, and commentary on whether the park should even exist has been discussed at great length for decades, in regularly noticed and special meetings of the Pacific Palisades Community Council (PPCC) since its 2004 vote to condition approval of the park project on construction of a bridge over PCH for beach access.